fixm-ccb/fixm-user-manual-4.3.0/docs/home.md

 ### How to get Access to the FIXM Work Area

-First-time users should follow these [instructions](https://www.fixm.aero/content/accessing-the-fixm-work-area) to register for a free account.
+First-time users should complete [this form](https://forms.office.com/e/q2WLC0K0Qn) to register for a free account.

 ## How to use this Web Site